 Could Mary's Place be saved?
 As demolition nears for the historic South Hill home, its fate remains uncertain

 Apr.
-17—From nearly anywhere in Spokane, the towering campus of Providence Sacred Heart Medical Center is visible.
+18—From nearly anywhere in Spokane, the towering campus of Providence Sacred Heart Medical Center is visible.

 But the home of a stubborn woman that sits in the heart of the buildings is hidden in their shadows.